 You'll need to wrap a gas heater differently than you do an electric one.
 For safety and access reasons, different elements of each type can't be covered.
 Read the instructions for your heater type carefully.

 #9 Get a Fireplace Plug

-Your fireplace and chimney can be a superhighway for drafts, with one study showing an open fireplace increases heating bills by as much as 30%.
-A fireplace plug — an inflatable piece of urethane that you stick in the hearth when you’re not using it that looks a lot like a square balloon — keeps cold air out and warm air in.
+Traditional fireplaces draw in as much as 300 cubic feet per minute of heated room air for combustion, then send it straight up the chimney, according to Energy.gov.
+A fireplace plug — an inflatable piece of urethane that you stick in the hearth when you're not using it that looks a lot like a square balloon — keeps cold air out and warm air in.